WenyanH/CCAssignment/README.md

 # CCAssignment
-My andrew ID is wenyanh.
+This is a course assignment for 11601